 Historical area with 19th century buildings, close to the beautiful Noorderplantsoen park that is frequented by the locals, especially on sunny days.
 Mixed residential population, although again popular with students due to the nearby University.
 Slightly larger houses, some with gardens.

-Home to the popular theatre, De Oosterpoort, and a number of bars and cafes, this area is sought after by young professional couples and students.
-Historical buildings, including ‘schipperswoning’ or traditional Dutch fishermen houses are located in this neighbourhood.
+Home to the popular theatre, De Oosterpoort, as well as a number of bars and cafes, this area is sought after by young professional couples and students.
+Historical buildings, including schipperswoning or traditional Dutch fishermen houses are also located in this neighborhood.

 Behind Central Station and close to Stadspark (outside festival venue), this area has easy accessibility to Groningen Centrum.
-Favoured by students.
+It’s also popular with students.

 Korrewegwijk and Indische Buurt

-Two neighbourhoods that have merged to become one: Korrewegwijk.
-Cheap accommodation available in this diverse neighbourhood, with a strong Asian influence.
-A large discount supermarket is based here.
+Two neighborhoods that have merged to become one: Korrewegwijk.
+Cheap accommodation also available in this diverse neighborhood, with a strong Asian influence.
+A large discount supermarket is also based here.

-Another diverse neighbourhood to the northeast of Centrum, old monuments and some cheaper accommodation available.
+Another diverse neighborhood to the northeast of Centrum, old monuments and some cheaper accommodation available.
 Green areas around a popular park.